MtJand/invent-bt-fs-technical-test/README.md

 - Make reasonable assumptions about the inputs to your solution; for example, many candidates take a list of strings as input

 > Think about edge cases and how you would handle them e.g. empty list, null, invalid items, etc.

+##### Additional Java Tasks

+These tasks are not required but are a good opportunity to show us what you can do.

+- Build an image and start a container of your implementation using the provided Dockerfile
+- Create an endpoint to add a new product.
+Added products do not have to persist between application runs.
+- Add a special offer.
+For example: Buy one, get one free on Apples.